-If you're ready to buy some dry dog food, head to the product matrix above to see our top recommendations.
+If you're ready to buy some dry dog food, see above for our top recommendations.
 If you want to learn more about dry dog food and how to pick the best formulas, read on for our full guide.

 You can find several varieties of dog food on the market, all designed to meet the needs of different dogs, so choose accordingly.

 Dry puppy food is specially formulated to meet the nutritional requirements of growing puppies.
 Puppy food should have larger amounts of protein and fat compared to standard adult formulas, plus higher levels of calcium, phosphorus, and a range of other minerals.